sumitjagdev/SJSwiftPDFCreator/README.md

 ## Installation
 1. Download or clone this project.
-2. Drag SJ_PDFCreator into your project.
+2. Drag SJ_PDFCreator.framework into your project.
 3. Use it.

 ## Usage